AdoptOpenJDK/adoptopenjdk-getting-started-kit/en/how-to-navigate/prepare-before-hackday.md

 *openjdk - sources/jdk9 or dev/jdk9_dev

-As the VMs, Vagrant boxes or Docker images you may copy or download, already come with a built image, we can continue to use that for the workshop and not need to update the code-base with newer changes and start with the re-build process again.
+As the VMs, Vagrant boxes or Docker image you may copy or download, already come with a built image, we can continue to use that for the workshop and not need to update the code-base with newer changes and start with the re-build process again.
 ```
 bash get_source.sh
 ```